-Your financial plan may be one of those elusive resolutions and you may be even thinking, “5 years is too long for me to “plan” but in reality it isn’t.
+I’m sure you’re already thinking, “5 years is too long for me to “plan” but in reality it isn’t.
 We aren’t addressing what to do when you reach retirement or any other really long term goal.
 Think of 5 years as the standard.
+Or you can even take baby steps and start off with 1 year.
+Either way, a plan is a must!

 Check out the following tips on how to create a financial plan you can stick with!